wezeku/FixEFConcurrencyModes/README.md

 FixEFConcurrencyModes -i MyEdmxFile.edmx
 ```
 This will change MyEdmxFile.edmx so that all columns of type rowversion or
 timestamp will have ConcurrencyMode = Fixed.
-If this default behaviour doesnít
+If this default behaviour doesn‚Äôt
 suit you, there are a few options.

 ```